pynadath/psychsim/psychsim/domains/groundtruth/accessibility/Phase1/Prescribe/TA2B/TA2B-TA1C-allowedInterventions-Question2.md

 7.1.
 One unit cost per actor to whom it is issued, but can be issued only once, with a negotiable decaying effect.

-8. Housing is not manipulable in this simulation.
+8. Housing is not manipulable.